Can I make my mattress firmer? Yes − here's how

 1. Invest in a firm mattress topper

 Now, the denser the foam, the more it might trap heat.
-That could prove problematic for hot sleepers living in warmer climates.
-Not to worry: you can find cooling mattress toppers that are plenty supportive.
-Keep an eye out for memory foam mattress toppers injected with cooling gel to dissipate heat and wick moisture.
+This could prove problematic for hot sleepers or anyone living in warmer climates.
+If you suffer from night sweats or hot flashes, you should narrow the search to one of the best cooling mattress toppers.
+You can get memory foam mattress toppers infused with cooling gels to dissipate heat and wick moisture.

 For natural cooling and springy support, I recommend a latex mattress topper.
 'Latex is a great mattress topper material since it has such responsive support,' explains Jin Chon, co-founder of the luxury bedding brand, Coop.
 'Latex is a material that you can sleep on, unlike low-density memory foam, which sinks.'
 Jin says that a firm mattress topper should help to distribute weight evenly across the mattress and prevent your pressure points from sinking.
 'A thicker mattress topper is better than a thin one,' she adds: 'you want three inches or thicker.'

-Our expert tester, Jamie, rates the Nolah Mattress Topper for its excellent edge support and near-perfect pressure relief.
+Our expert tester, Jamie Davis Smith, rates the Nolah Mattress Topper for its excellent edge support and near-perfect pressure relief.
 Since she started sleeping on a firm mattress topper, she's found that her lower back ache has significantly decreased.
 As soon as she got past the initial smell of mattress off-gassing, she was in love.

 2. Turn your mattress

 Take a good look at your mattress and map out the lumps and bumps.
-Consider whether the whole of your mattress feels soft and sagging or only certain areas.
+Consider whether the whole of your mattress feels soft or only certain areas.
 It might be that specific zones of your mattress are under considerable strain, leading to sagging and loss of support.
-Think about it: if you tend to sleep in the same section of your mattress each night, it's no wonder that this section will start to lose support faster than the bits of the mattress you don't touch.
+Think about it: if you tend to sleep in the same section of your mattress each night, it's no wonder that this section will start to lose support faster than the bits of the mattress you don't touch as much.

-'Over time, the materials in your mattress start to compress and break down, making it less supportive, explains mattress manufacturer Hafiz Shariff.
+'Over time, the materials in your mattress start to compress and break down, making it less supportive,' explains sleep scientist Hafiz Shariff.
 'Flipping or rotating your mattress can help to redistribute those materials and restore some of the firmness.'

 3. Check the foundations